QiuJueqin/MatRaw/README.md

 See demo folder for more details.

+# :warning: Attention

+[`getrawparams`](utils/getrawparams.m) function is able to automatically identify the darkness and saturation levels given a raw file by executing `dcraw -v -d`.
+However, darkness and saturation levels reported by dcraw may be **WRONG** for some camera models (e.g., Canon EOS 5D Mark IV)!
+Run your own calibration if the output image had a weird appearance, as done in [demo2.m](demo/demo2.m).

 # Q&A

 * **Q1**: What are *fixed pattern noise* and *pixel response non-uniformity*?
   **A1**: They are sensor noise that can be calibrated in advance and removed from each target image.
 See [this post](http://theory.uchicago.edu/~ejm/pix/20d/tests/noise/index.html) for the comprehensive introduction.
 They are worth the trouble only when extremely high color accuracy is required.
 Feel free to ignore them if you are not sure what they are.
 * **Q2**: How to get a fixed pattern noise template to perform FPN reduction?
   **A2**: FPN template can be obtained by taking many black frames and averaging over them.
-See demo4 for more details.
+See [demo4](demo/demo4.m) for more details.
 * **Q3**: How to get a pixel response non-uniformity template to perform PRNU compensation?
-  **A3**: PRNU template can be obtained by taking multiple frames for a uniformly lit object (a black wall for instance) at the lowest ISO and about 1/2 to 1 stop down from sensor saturation, and then averaging over them after FPN subtracted.
-Again, see demo4 for more details.
+  **A3**: PRNU template can be obtained by taking multiple frames for a uniformly lit object (a blank wall for instance) at the lowest ISO and about 1/2 to 1 stop down from sensor saturation, and then averaging over them after FPN subtracted.
+Again, see [demo4](demo/demo4.m) for more details.
 * **Q4**: Is it possible to remove image noise from other source?
   **A4**: Other fixed noise can be removed by appropriately passing the `fpntemplate` argument.
 For example, thermal noise can be effectively removed by replacing a fixed pattern noise template with a thermal noise template, which is exactly the procedure that is carried out by the camera when *long exposure noise reduction* (LENR) is enabled.